Presentations for Generalized nilHecke Algebras: Abstract

 \section{Abstract}

-In this note presentations are given for the nilHecke algebras implicit in the work of Bressler and Evens on Schubert calculus for generalized cohomology theories.
-Such algebras do not usually satisfy the braid relation.
-Here the obstruction to the braid relation being satisfied is given explicitly and a connection with the deformation theory of algebras is made.
+Presentations are given for the deformed nilHecke algebras which appear in the work of Bressler and Evens.
+The obstruction to the braid relation being satisfied by each algebra is given.
+A family of positively graded deformations of nilHecke algebras is defined and shown to be independent of the deformations determined by oriented cohomology theories.